How To Create An All-Singing All-Dancing Family Break

 10. Forest Rope Park Kahlenberg

-If you feel your kids need a thorough work out in green space, take them to Forest Rope Park Kahlenberg, about 45 minutes from the city centre in the north of Vienna.
+Vienna with Kids.
+If your kids need a thorough work out, take them to Forest Rope Park Kahlenberg.
+The adventure park is about 45 minutes from the city centre in the north of Vienna.
 Children from 1.10 m upwards can climb and walk at a height between 1 and 20 metres in two areas for different age groups.
 The area has the size of four football fields and includes 18 climbing courses.
 The park is located on a hill, with beautiful views of the Vienna skyline.
 Don’t miss nearby Josefinenhütte, an utterly charming traditional restaurant and café.

 Location: Josefsdorf 47, A-1190 Vienna (take metro U4 from city centre to Heiligenstadt terminal, then take bus 38A to Waldseilpark;